 Texas CPA requirements

-This page serves as a resource for your state's CPA licensure requirements and is current as of December 2019.
+Wondering how to get a CPA in Texas?
+The first thing you’ll want to do on the road to CPA certification in Texas is to check the state’s requirements, as Texas will ultimately license you.
+This page serves as a resource for Texas CPA requirements and is current as of February 2021.
 Always consult with your state or jurisdiction's board of accountancy for the most current information.

-At least one year of work experience acceptable to the board, including experience providing a service or advice involving accounting, attest services, management or financial advisory or consulting services, tax services, or other services the board considers appropriate for an accountant if the person has completed at least 150 semester hours of college credits or holds a graduate degree.
+At least one year of work experience acceptable to the board, including experience providing a service or advice involving accounting, attest services, management or financial advisory or consulting services, tax services, or other services the board considers appropriate for an accountant if the person has already completed at least 150 semester hours of college credits or holds a graduate degree.

 Texas requires all CPA candidates to complete a four-credit ethics course approved by the Board pursuant to Board Rule on a 2-year cycle (i.e., every other year).
 Becker has an extensive catalog of ethics courses on topics including the AICPA Code of Professional Conduct, rules governing professional conduct as well as the process, procedures and governing bodies responsible for enforcing the rules applicable to public accountants.